 The minute a couple decides to get married a whole host of decisions accompany them down the aisle as they craft their perfect day.
 Preparations abound, from choosing the right invitations down to the correct flavor of buttercream frosting, However, the real icing on the cake is how the bride and groom ensure their guests enjoy the big day.
-One area couples need to consider is the role children will play in the wedding and for many this involves outlining the expectations of children in the beginning stages of planning.
+One area couples need to consider is the role children will play in the wedding.
+This involves outlining the expectations of children and weddings in the beginning stages of planning.

 To Invite Or Not To Invite?
 That Is The Question

 For some couples, their dream wedding includes being surrounded by family and friends of all sizes and ages.
-While others see the inclusion of children an invasion of the adult-oriented bash.
+While others see the inclusion of children as an invasion of the adult-oriented bash.
 Depending on the location and level of elegance you are trying to achieve, sometimes children are best left out of the equation.
-As a couple, it is essential that the decision to include or not to include children is made early so parents can be informed and planning decisions can be made.
+As a couple, the decision to include or not to include children must be made early so parents can be informed and planning decisions can be made.

-It’s important to consider who your guests are before deciding, because location is key.
-The no-children method is ideal when a lot of your guests are localized, because it is much easier for parents to find babysitters to cover the kids during the ceremony or reception.
-Many people who are travelling might not be able to find a trustworthy caregiver or feel comfortable leaving their little ones with a stranger in an unfamiliar town.
+It’s important to consider who your guests are before deciding because location is key.
+The no-children method is ideal when a lot of your guests are local, it is much easier for parents to find babysitters to cover the kids during the ceremony or reception.
+Guests who are traveling may not be able to find a trustworthy caregiver or feel comfortable leaving their little ones with a stranger in an unfamiliar town.

 No Kids Allowed: Enjoying An Adult Only Event

 If you do decide to keep it strictly adults, make sure the invitations clearly state that children are not welcome.
-On your invitations include a small section that states no kids under a certain age are expected to be in attendance.
 As an added measure, be sure to only list the names of the adults on the invitations.
-If you feel it is necessary, touch base with your friends and family to explain the situation so there is no miscommunication.
+Touch base with your friends and family to explain the situation so there is no miscommunication.

-One solution many couples utilize to keep their gala adult oriented, but family friendly, is to hire sitters for the night to watch over their guests children.
+One solution many couples utilize is to hire sitters for the night to watch over their guests' children.
 Often, this service is provided in an adjacent room to the reception or within a nearby hotel room.
-This allows guests a viable option to enjoy a child free evening with little worries or extra hassle.
+This allows guests a viable option to enjoy a child-free evening with little worries or extra hassle.
 Some weddings even hire entertainment venues complete with bouncy houses and magicians to keep the kids happy.

 Tips For Receiving Kids At A Wedding